Why You Want To Make Sure Your Site Uses The Latest WordPress Version

 - Read the report and see what technology your website uses

-- Check the CMS section and see if the latest WodPress appears
+- Check the CMS section and see if the WodPress name appears

 When your site is hacked, it may not be obvious to notice.
-Often your website looks the same as usual.
+Your website often looks the same as usual.

-You can minimise the chances of this by keeping your platform up to date.
+You can minimize the chances of this happening by keeping your platform up to date.

 Unless you use a managed service, you need to ensure that your server has the latest security patches.